gnarroway/fumi/README.md

 - Simple wrapper of the official [java client](https://github.com/prometheus/client_java)
 - Supports all prometheus metric types (counter, gauge, summary, histogram)
 - Built in exporters for JVM / process metrics (additional dep required)
-- Supports central configuration as well as creating collectors next to the code they instrument.
+- Supports central configuration as well as creating collectors next to the code they instrument
 - Supports custom collectors implemented as functions

 ## Status